adrien-mogenet/mini-rag/README.md

 # Mini-RAG

 A lightweight Python library for efficient knowledge base management in AI applications.
-Mini-RAG helps developers avoid passing large content directly to LLM prompts by providing efficient document embedding and similarity search capabilities.
+Mini-RAG helps developers avoid passing large content directly to LLM prompts by providing efficient document embedding and similarity search capabilities, all this without operating any vector database!
+A local RAG system cna help you reduce the size of the prompt significantly, and thus:

+- Reduce the latency, as smaller prompts are faster to process
+- Reduce costs, as you need to send fewer tokens to the LLM
+- Improve the general performances of your AI application, as larger prompts are more likely to generate hallucinations.

 ## Features

-- 🚀 **Simple API**: Just two main functions - `ragify()` and `search_similar()`
+- **Simple API**: Just two main functions - `ragify()` and `search_similar()`
-- 📄 **Flexible Input**: Support for files, text strings, or pre-chunked content
+- **Flexible Input**: Support for files, text strings, or pre-chunked content
-- 🔍 **Efficient Search**: Fast similarity search using sentence transformers
+- **Efficient Search**: Fast similarity search using sentence transformers
-- 💾 **Persistent Storage**: Save and load ragified data to disk
+- **Persistent Storage**: Save and load ragified data to disk
-- ⚙️ **Configurable**: Customizable chunk sizes, overlap, and embedding models
+- **Configurable**: Customizable chunk sizes, overlap, and embedding models

 ## Installation